 Related: 6 AIRLINE STOCKS WORTH CONSIDERING

-Of major airlines, Delta Air Lines Inc. (NYSE:DALC) came out on top with just 39 cancellations for the month.
+Of major airlines, Delta Air Lines Inc. (NYSE:DALB) came out on top with just 39 cancellations for the month.
 Statistically, that’s a zero.
 Alaska Airgroup Inc. (NYSE:ALKC) cancelled only 0.2% of its flights and Hawaiian Holdings Inc. (NASDAQ:HAC), aka Hawaiian Airlines shut down just 0.3% of its scheduled flights during the month.

 Delta CEO Ed Bastian, the airline had 77 days in April, May and June with no cancellations whatsoever in its “mainline” operations.
 Mainline operations do not involve regional carriers.

 Although May cancellations were the 3rd lowest ever, not everyone made a contribution.
-Low cost leader, Spirit Airlines Inc. (NASDAQ:SAVEC) cancelled 1.4% of its flights.
+Low cost leader, Spirit Airlines Inc. (NASDAQ:SAVEB) cancelled 1.4% of its flights.
 This was not positive publicity for the bargain end of the airline spectrum.

 On Time (Almost)